Beyond Signal and Noise: Unraveling Scale Invariance in Neuroscience and Financial Networks with Topological Data Analysis: Introduction

 The first data set comes from the Human Connectome Project (HCP) and consists of resting state fMRI brain scans of $1084$ healthy individuals.
 We compute the persistent homology per person and apply the two different statistical signal-noise interpretations.
 We further compare the number of $1$-cycles of these tests with certain annotated behavioural traits, more specifically, brain volumes and sex.
 We find that there is a correlation of $-0.303$ between the total number $1$-cycles and the brain volume in the HCP data.
 It further turns out that on average the number of loops in the female part of the population is higher than in the male part (see Figure \ref{fig:brainvolumecorrelation}).

-The second data set is the time series of the stock prices of the S\&P500.
+The second data set is the time series of the stock prices of the S\&P 500.
 Again, we compute the persistent homology and compare the results of the different statistical tests.
-We further compute the correlation between the volatility of the S\&P500 and our results for the number of significant 1-homologies.
-Here, we find that there is a correlation of $-0.71$ between the total number of $1$-cycles in the financial network associated to the $S\&P500$ and the daily volatility (see Figure \ref{fig:volatilitycorrelation}).
+We further compute the correlation between the volatility of the S\&P 500 and our results for the number of significant 1-homologies.
+Here, we find that there is a correlation of $-0.71$ between the total number of $1$-cycles in the financial network associated to the S\&P 500 and the daily volatility (see Figure \ref{fig:volatilitycorrelation}).

 In both cases, we found that all statistical tests for distinguishing signal and noise give strongly correlated results and that there was very little difference between the persistence length and the persistence ratios in real data.
-We further found that taking the cutoff at different $z$-scores gave very similar results.
-This scale invariance leads us to believe that the distribution of lengths and ratios of these data sets have fractal properties, which would explain why all the tests are so similar.
-We therefore computed the Hurst exponent and applied the box counting method.
-This computation gave us strong evidence that both data sets are indeed fractal.
+We further found that taking a cutoff for distinguishing signal and noise at different $z$-scores gave very similar results.
+This scale invariance leads us to believe that the distribution of lengths and ratios of these data sets have fractal properties, which would explain why all the tests were so similar.
+We therefore computed the Hurst exponent and applied the box counting method to each dataset.
+This computation gave us strong evidence that the distribution of ratios both data sets are indeed fractal.

-Remarkably, this seems to suggest that in fractal data, the interpretation of persistent homology is independent of statistical tests and $z$-scores chosen, and that there is thus no distinction between signal and noise.
-To summarize, then, the paper showed that both the HCP and $S\&P500$ data sets have fractal properties, which we suspect qualitatively explains why all statistical tests give similar results.
+Remarkably, this seems to suggest that in real, complex data, the interpretation of persistent homology is independent of statistical tests and $z$-scores chosen, and that there is thus no clear distinction between what is signal and what is noise.
+To summarize, this paper shows that both the HCP and S\&P 500 data sets have fractal properties, which we suspect qualitatively explains why all statistical tests give similar results.

+Since most experimental data has fractal properties, we suspect that by studying the persistent homology of fractals and fractal data has the potential to be used simplify the use of TDA in experimental data.
 In future work, we will explore this connection further in theoretical models.